John-wallace89/Barbellgym.com/README.md

 Please see all code bugs listed in the screenshot below:
   ![Bugs](media/screenshots/bugs.JPG)

+### PLEASE NOTE ###:
-PLEASE NOTE: During working on this project, a db.json file was comitted to github with test user details from Dev environment.
+During working on this project, a db.json file was comitted to github with test user details from Dev environment.
 None of this data was sent to the deployed app in production, and once the issue had been identified, the following steps were taken to mitigate:
   * The data that was identified in the file was removed from the dev environment.